Renewal of criminal proceedings: when is this remedy available?

 How criminal proceedings are reopened

-The court accepts the application and examines whether the formalities are met, and then conducts a preliminary inquiry to determine whether the new facts or evidence have the potential to change the original decision.
+The court accepts the application and examines whether the formal requirements are met, and then conducts a preliminary investigation to determine whether the new facts or evidence have the potential to change the original decision.
 The court decides on the application for a retrial in open court.
 The application may either be rejected or accepted.

 If the application is allowed, it shall set aside the original decision, either in whole or in part.
 Once the retrial is granted, a new main trial is opened, which is essentially a new hearing of the whole case.
 In the new trial, all the original and new evidence is taken.
 The court again hears the witnesses, the defendant and examines all the evidence presented.
 On the basis of the evidence taken, the court makes a new decision.
 This may uphold the original conviction or may lead to a change in sentence.